halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 # Wrapping the LaunchDarkly SDK

-LaunchDarkly provides a [huge number of SDKs](https://launchdarkly.com/features/sdk/) for almost any language or platform you can think of using.
+LaunchDarkly provides a [huge number of SDKs](https://launchdarkly.com/features/sdk/) for almost huge list of languages, frameworks and platforms.
 These SDKs don't just offer an easy-to-use means of connecting your application to LaunchDarkly's API, but they also offer some really important additional functionality.
 For example, some server-side SDKs offer streaming of flag chages in language that support it, while some client-side SDKs allow for local caching of flag values in order to speed up the initial flag evaluation.

 While the SDKs are pretty straightforward to use, you're still likely to encounter a number of situations where you may prefer to create your own custom wrapper around the API provided by the SDK.
 In this article, I want to explore some scenarios and examples for doing that.
 The goal isn't to give you copy and paste wrapper options for every SDK – that'd be an awfully long article – but rather to offer some guidance on why you might create one and how you might approach it.

 ### The Example

 To help illustrate the discussion in this article, I've created a simple Node.js Express project with wrappers for both the frontend browser client and the backend Node server environment.
-The example is intended only as guidance and not meant to be prescriptive.
-The specific implementation of your own SDK wrappers, should you choose to create them, depends on the needs of your application.
+The example is intended only as guidance and not meant to be prescriptive of how you should create your own wrappers.
+The specific implementation of your SDK wrappers, should you choose to create them, depends on the needs of your application.
+You can access the example code [on GitHub](https://github.com/remotesynth/launchdarkly-sdk-wrapper-example).

 ## Why do I need a wrapper?